AdriaBaro/adriabaro.github.io/projects/construs/text.md

 The planned industrial building had to have a realistic production purpose, be placed in an existing parcel of land and comply with the planning restrictions of the Municipality.
 Doing a structural analysis was not part of the project, however, the structure had to be down-to-earth and functional.

 ### METHODOLOGY
+The project started by deciding the industrial activity and the building's placement.
+Due to the importance of the automotive industry in Catalonia, it was decided to go for a related industrial activity.
+One of the main automotive manufacturers is SEAT which is located close to Barcelona.
+Therefore, it was chosen the industrial plant to be manufacturing automotive carpets for different SEAT models.
+Moreover, the plant was placed close to the SEAT factory so the distance was kept at a minimum.

+Once...
 ### THE TEAM
 This project was performed with two fellow students of the same degree.
 Each of us was involved in all the parts.
 The members of the team were: